-This smallish orange-yellow agaric has a shallowly funnel-shaped cap reminiscent of a chanterelle but with true gills.
-It grows typically with conifers or on heaths.
+Hygrophoropsis aurantiaca, also commonly knows as False Chanterelle, is a smallish orange-yellow agaric that has a shallowly funnel-shaped cap reminiscent of a chanterelle but with true gills.
+It grows typically among needle litter, rotten wood, or sawdust.

 golden-orange, initially convex but becoming funnel-shaped as the mushroom matures.
 The cap margin, which remains rolled in a little, becomes wavy or lobed in age.
 The cap surface is covered with a fine down.
 Gills

 decurrent, narrow and forked, which is a distinctive and distinguishing feature.
 They are generally a more intense shade of orange than the cap.
 Stem